-- “You need not declaw the cat.”
+- “You need not declaw the cat” in homes with HIV+ patients.
 Bartlett JG, Finkbeiner AK.
 The Guide to Living with HIV Infection: Developed at the Johns Hopkins AIDS Clinic.
 Baltimore MD: The Johns Hopkins University Press.
 2001 (5th ed.):88.

 - “For people with weak immune systems….avoid rough play with cats that could lead to scratches or bites.”
 National Institutes of Health, Department of Health & Human Services.

-- Dogs are more susceptible to disease and actually carry more zoonotic species of Bartonella (5) than cats (only 2).
+- Dogs are more susceptible to the disease and actually carry more zoonotic (transmissible to human) species of Bartonella (5) than cats (only 2).
 Cats are usually asymptomatic carriers.
-Both cats and dogs are major reservoirs of Bartonella, but getting “Cat Scratch Fever” from an actual cat scratch is quite uncommon; it is a vector-borne disease.
+Both cats and dogs are major reservoirs of Bartonella, but getting “Cat Scratch Fever” from an actual cat scratch is quite uncommon.
+It is primarily a vector-borne disease.
 (Chomel BB, Boulouis H-J, Maruyama S, Breitschwerdt EB.
 Bartonella spp. in pets and effect on human health.
 J Am Vet Med Assoc.
 2004 Apr 15;224(8):1270-1279.)